jamesshore/livestream/README.md

 1. Don't wait for timeouts in your tests.
 Instead, force the timeout to occur when you want it.
 2. Rather than computing elapsed time, tell the clock that a specific amount of time has elapsed.
-3. When testing production code that uses the current time ("now"), predefine "now" so it's always the same.
+3. When testing production code that uses the current time, predefine the time so it's always the same.

 To control the clock, first wrap it in an infrastructure wrapper.
 Then control its behavior by using mocks or nullable infrastructure.
 These videos have more information: